apigee/trireme/README.md

   certain crypto operations (notably PEM file support for TLS and HTTPS) will not work.
 Nonetheless, this is a separate package in case some implementations are wary of distributing Bouncy Castle.</td></tr>
 <tr><td>trireme-util</td><td/><td>X</td>
-  <td>Native Trireme / Java implementations of a few Node.js modules, notably "iconv" and "iconv-lite".
+  <td>Native Trireme / Java implementations of a few Node.js modules, notably "iconv".
 These are
-  faster and more complete than the usual packages from NPM.
+  faster than the usual packages from NPM.
 If in the classpath, these modules will be used instead of searching the module path for a regular module.</td></tr>
 <tr><td>trireme-net</td><td/><td/><td>An HttpAdaptor implementation that uses Netty.
 Mainly useful as an example
   to show how to write an HTTP adaptor for embedding into another container.</td></tr>